akbarsaladin36/tanyajawab-app-backend/README.md

 <h1 align="center">Express - TanyaJawab REST API</h1>

-This API is created by me to make backend job more easier.
-With this boilerplate, you can free to use, change, and add any request that you need for your backend website.
-This API use Express as Nodejs framework and MySQL as store database.
+This API is created to make TanyaJawab app backend.
+In this API, many routes will be connected to frontend like authentication, CRUD method and additional function that make this app better.
+This API used with Express as NodeJs framework, and MySQL as database server.
 [More about Express](https://en.wikipedia.org/wiki/Express.js)

 ## Built With